oracle/bpftune/FEATURE_PLAN.md

    higher rate will make larger changes less frequently, while a lower rate will make smaller changes more frequently, but only if limits are closely approached.
+ - we notice new tuners appearing/disappearing from /usr/lib64/bpftune
+   via inotify.
+We watch the above directory for tuner addition or removal to allow packages to separately deliver their own tuners.

 ### sysctl tuner
  - add support for dynamically disabling relevant tuner if tunables change via sysctl tuner (tested)